 During adolescence, the goal of a young adult is to form an identity apart from other members of the family unit and from their peers.
 When a loss occurs, the young adult may feel guilt and shame during their grief recovery due to their lack of a relationship or communication with the one that lost.
 They may have a difficult time seeking help as well because of the existing conflicts in the relationships they still have with the people they love.
 Emotionally, they are caught in between the expectations to mourn on their own, and their need for others.
 It is vital during this vulnerable stage of grief to reach out to a young adult.

 5. Social Isolation Heavily Influences Young Adult’s Grief Recovery

 Some studies suggest that many young adults grief and mourn alone, increasing risks of social isolation over a period of time.
 Be it the lack of support groups, feeling afraid of being stigmatized or made fun of, or just a general need to be left alone to understand their feelings; young adults experience their losses without the proper support they need to have a healthy grief recovery.

 The lack of research on how young adults access services and professional assistance is also problematic.
 It is crucial that we identify and provide adequate support for young adults in bereavement, especially if we see psychological, emotional, relational, and even physical changes in them.

 What Can You Do to Help?

 To help our young adults during this challenging journey of grief recovery, it is essential to recognize the signs of unhealthy ways of grieving and mourning.
-If you are uncertain, you can contact our Houston counselor at the Grief Recovery Center for more info today.
+If you are uncertain, you can contact our counselor at the Grief Recovery Center in Houston, TX for more info today.